Opportunity-Holding/RESTar.Tutorial/README.md

     "ObjectNo": 103468
 }]
 ```
-Note that some properties of the `Superhero` class are read-only.
+**Notes** Some properties of the `Superhero` class are read-only.
 They are included in GET request output, but cannot be set by remote clients.
 RESTar automatically includes the Starcounter `ObjectNo` for database resources.

 ## Exploring the parameters of `RESTarConfig.Init()`